wizgrav/cl2/README.md

 # Compute-Less Clustered Lighting

-A technique for handling thousands of lights in WebGL by slicing the camera frustum into clusters and assigning lights to them.
+A technique for handling thousands of lights in WebGL by slicing the camera frustum into clusters and assigning lights to them using the rasterization pipeline.

 ![](promo.jpg)

 ## Technique

-The assignment of the lights into clusters is performed using the rasterization pipeline.
 We will use two textures to store the cluster lists.

 ##### List texture